tradle/mycloud/docs/backup-to-datalake.md

      "tdl-...-ltd-dev-buckets-...-privateconf-..." in data_export/ folder.

 ## Algorithm
-   The run time of the job is limited by Lambda hard time limit of 15 minutes.
-   So at every job invocation for  ~ 10 minutes it does the following:
     - collects into memory all file names found in objects bucket
     - sort them by file timestamp
     - maintains marker file with the name of last processed object